Hospital Elder Life Program (HELP)

 Results show that more than 99 perccent of patients in our HELP program maintain or improve their cognitive and functional abilities while hospitalized here.

-Because of the quality and effectiveness of our HELP program, Abington Memorial Hospital has been commended as a HELP Center of Excellence by the national Hospital Elder Life Program (HELP).
+Because of the quality and effectiveness of our HELP program, Abington Hospital has been commended as a HELP Center of Excellence by the national Hospital Elder Life Program (HELP).

 Unique Volunteer Opportunity